 - Professional learning and development benefits

-- Retirement benefits
+- Retention and retirement benefits

 - Comprehensive group insurance scheme

-NS Duty (for males)
+NS Duty (for males):

 Upon joining CNB, you will be disrupted from all NSman (reservist) activities.
 The disruption will be revoked should you leave the Bureau subsequently.